texta-tk/texta-tk.github.io/sphinx/_build/html/_sources/workflow.rst.txt

 The training process also requires a field in the given dataset to be used as input for the language model.
 This is on what the model starts to train.

-**!!KONTROLLI VAJA!!!**No of dimensions is basically the number of attributes or the size of a word vector.
+No of dimensions is basically the number of attributes or the size of a word vector.
 The higher the number, the slower the training.
 Higher number is recommended with a bigger set of data.
 If we don't know which number to choose, we can use the default value.

 No of workers is the amount of nodes in which the training takes place.